Charan0622/Happy-Chatbot/README.md

 ## 📚 Project Structure

-- **main.py**: The main script to run the chatbot application.
+- **main.py**: The main script to run the chatbot application. 🧑🏻‍💻
-- **requirements.txt**: A list of Python dependencies required for the project.
+- **requirements.txt**: A list of Python dependencies required for the project. 📦
 - **fonts**: Directory containing Telugu and Hindi font files.
 - **Chatbot.gif**: A demo GIF showcasing the chatbot in action.

-Feel free to open an issue or contact us if you have any questions or suggestions!
-Happy chatting! 😊